sourcegraph/about/blogposts/live-blogging-strange-loop-2019.md

   <a href="https://forms.gle/egsGKSrapRJkhiWw6" class="btn btn-primary ml-3" rel="nofollow" target="_blank"><i class="fa fa-file-pdf pr-2"></i>Sign up here</a>
 </div>

-Sourcegraph is the standard developer platform for [code search](/product/code-search-navigation), [review](/product/code-review), and [automation](/product/automation) for many of the largest and most exacting technology companies.
+Sourcegraph is the standard developer platform for [code search](/product/code-search-navigation), [review](/product/code-review), and [code change management](/product/code-change-management) for many of the largest and most exacting technology companies.
 With Sourcegraph, every company has access to the same kind of tools that Google and Facebook developers use every day.

 ---